Types of Degrees Engineering-Related Technologies Majors Are Getting

 The following table lists how many engineering-related technologies graduations there were in 2018-2019 for each degree level.

 What Engineering-Related Technologies Majors Need to Know

-In an O*NET survey, engineering-related tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to engineering-related tech and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Engineering-Related Tech Majors

 Engineering-Related Tech majors often go into careers in which the following knowledge areas are important:

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.